gallo-json/mynaturewatch-cnn/README.md

 Best test accuracy: 98.2%

 ![output](docs/files.png)

 ## Dataset

-The dataset contains 372 pictures of animals and 1,934 pictures of other things (no animals).
-I prefer not to upload the dataset because it includes human faces of people I know (very random things to add more variety).
+The dataset contains 372 pictures of animals and 1,934 pictures of other things (non-animals).

 There is an obvious bias in the dataset; the non-animal pictures outnumber the animal pictures 5 to 1.
 This teaches the model that there are more non-animal pictures and that animal pictures are rarer.

 ## Network
 ```